 Compensation in a medical malpractice case may include economic damages such as additional medical expenses, lost wages or earning capacity, and property damage.
 Non-economic damages such as pain and suffering, emotional distress, and loss of enjoyment of life may also be awarded.
 In some cases, courts may award punitive damages intended to punish the negligent party and deter similar behavior in the future.

 Navigating a medical malpractice case can be complicated and emotionally challenging.
 It is important to work with an experienced surgical error attorney who can help you understand your rights and options and guide you through the legal process.
 If you have suffered a nerve injury during surgery due to medical negligence, don’t hesitate to seek legal advice and protect your rights.

 Call Our Miami Surgical Error and Nerve Damage Lawyer for a Free Consultation

-If you or a loved one underwent a surgical procedure in the Miami area and suffered nerve damage, talk to a lawyer about your case today.
-Our Miami nerve damage from surgical errors attorney represents injury victims and their families.
-To schedule a free legal consultation and learn more about how to get the compensation you need, call our law offices today at (305) 694-2676.
+If you or a loved one underwent a surgical procedure in Florida and suffered nerve damage, talk to a lawyer about your case today.
+Our medical malpractice attorney, Prosper Shaked, represents injury victims and their families.
+To schedule a free legal consultation and learn more about how to get the compensation you need, call our office today at (305) 694-2676.